GuyBaele/SpreadGL/README.md

 2. Create an environmental layer after processing raster data.
 Select 'Layers' from the navigation bar, click 'Add Layer' and then choose 'Point' in Basic.
 Specify the coordinate fields (latitude & longitude) with correct fields.
 Fill the colours based on your desired field.
 You can also set the colour scale as quantize and lower the opacity to increase the contrast between this layer and the base map layer.
 The radius parameters can be adjusted to reach a better effect when zooming in/out.

 ## Animation examples in spread.gl
-In the 'inputdata' folder, you can find all the required input files for our the different visualisation examples, which are explained in more detail below.
+In the 'inputdata' folder, you can find all the required input files for our different visualisation examples, which are explained in more detail below.
+Certain files need to be unzipped before processing.
 The example output videos we provide below were obtained through screen recording on Mac using Screenshot.

 ### SARS-CoV-2 lineage A.27 Worldwide
 We here visualise one of the discrete phylogeographic analyses from Kaleta et al. (2022) [Antibody escape and global spread of SARS-CoV-2 lineage A.27](https://www.nature.com/articles/s41467-022-28766-y).
 We here list the steps to follow in spread.gl: